Dracula: Sexuality and gender

 Dracula contains no overt homosexual acts, but homosexuality and homoeroticism are elements discussed by critics.
 Christopher Craft argues that the primary threat Dracula poses is that he will "seduce, penetrate, [and] drain another male", and reads Harker's excitement to submit as a proxy for "an implicitly homoerotic desire".
 Victorian readers would have identified Dracula with sexual threat.
 Some critics note that changes made to the 1899 American version of the text reinforce this subtext, wherein Dracula states he will feed on Harker.
 Critics have variously linked these themes to homoerotic letters Stoker wrote to Walt Whitman, his friendship with Oscar Wilde, (Note: While some write that Stoker started writing the novel after Wilde's imprisonment for homosexuality in 1895, Stoker had been writing Dracula from as early as 1890.) his intensely emotional relationship with Irving, and contemporary rumours of Stoker's almost sexless marriage.
 David J. Skal acknowledged the letters' subtext but cautioned against applying anachronistic modern sexual labels to Stoker.

 Many critics have suggested that the novel reveals a "reactionary response" to the New Woman phenomenon.
 This is a late-Victorian term used to describe an emerging class of women with increased social and economic control over their lives.
 Several critics describe the battle against Dracula as a fight for control over women's bodies.
-Senf suggests that Stoker was ambivalent about the New Woman phenomenon, while Signorroti argues that the novel's discomfort with female sexual autonomy reflects Stoker's dislike for the movement.
+Senf suggests that Stoker was ambivalent about the New Woman phenomenon, while Elizabeth Signorotti argues that the novel's discomfort with female sexual autonomy reflects Stoker's dislike for the movement.
 Both Lucy and Mina have characteristics associated with the New Woman; (Note: Allison Case writes that Lucy is "ambiguously linked" to the concept through her "sexual assertiveness", while Mina is connected to the idea through her professional occupation and skills.)
 Mina, who plays an important role in Dracula's defeat, repeatedly expresses contempt for the concept.
 Senf notes that Lucy is punished for expressing dissatisfaction with her social position as a woman.
 After her transformation into a vampire, her defeat by the vampire hunters symbolises the re-establishment of "male supremacy".